Create a Variation Request for a Head Contract

 To create a Variation Request (VR) for a head contract.

 ImportantA VR requires that your project's Head Contracts tool is configured to use the three (3) tier variation setting.
-1- and 2- tier variation configurations do NOT support the use of CORs.
-See What are the different variation tiers?
+1- and 2- tier variation configurations do NOT support the use of VRs.
+See What are the different variation tier settings in Project Financials?

 Things to Consider